kapeesh-selvathangaraj/Prompt-Engineering/Day_01_Intro_to_Prompting.md

 | **Debug code**              | "Fix the bug in this recursive factorial function."          |
 | **Optimize code**           | "Refactor the following nested loop to improve performance." |
 | **Add comments/docstrings** | "Add meaningful docstrings to this Python class."            |

 ---

+## ✍️ Try It Yourself

+Take a moment to write a prompt for a simple task, like explaining recursion.
+Think about:
+- **Objective**: What is the task?
+- **Context**: Any background details to share?
+- **Code Snippet**: Include example input if needed.
+- **Output Format**: What should the model return?

+This exercise helps solidify prompt structure and clarity.

+---